lightning/bolts/03-transactions.md

 # Appendix D: Per-commitment Secret Generation Test Vectors

-These test the generation algorithm which all nodes use.
+These test the generation algorithm that all nodes use.

 ## Generation Tests